 Starting life as Southwestern Bell Corporation, following the breakup of the AT&T Corporation monopoly in 1983, the company later renamed itself to SBC Communications Inc. In 2005, SBC purchased its former parent, AT&T Corp., taking on both its name and branding.

 Within the U.S. wireless segment, AT&T and Verizon continue to fight for top spot, both sitting comfortably above Sprint Corporation and T-Mobile US in terms of revenue.
-AT&T has a subscriber base of approximately 77.8 million postpaid and 13.5 million prepaid customers as of 2016, and AT&T's monthly churn rate remains one of the lowest in the industry, sitting at just 1.71 percent in the fourth quarter of 2016.
+AT&T has a subscriber base of approximately 77.88 million postpaid and 15.34 million prepaid customers as of 2017, and AT&T's monthly postpaid churn rate remains one of the lowest in the industry, sitting at just 1.17 percent in 2017.
 In terms of monthly average revenue per user (ARPU), AT&T generates almost 52 U.S. dollars per postpaid user per month.